 - road rash or other skin injuries, such as deep cuts or lacerations

 - embedded debris that can result in “traumatic tattooing”

 - muscle sprains or other soft tissue injuries, like severe bruising (contusions)

 - broken bones or other severe orthopedic injuries like tendon ruptures

 - head injuries, like concussions or more severe traumatic brain injury, are responsible for most fatalities

 - in the worst case, death

 These injuries can have lifelong effects, including disfigurement, months or years of physical therapy and rehabilitation, and even permanent disability.
-You should have an experienced attorney working for you to make sure that you get what you deserve for the injuries you’ve suffered.
+You should have an experienced bike crash attorney in the area working for you to make sure that you get the compensation you deserve for the injuries you have suffered.